What's New!

 S. Agostino

-When Giuseppe Vasi published this etching in 1759, the interior of S. Luigi dei Francesi had just been renovated with large use of stuccoes, gold and precious stones; this improvement followed the placement in 1746 of four statues in the niches of the façade and the enlargement in 1716 of the hostel for the French pilgrims.
+When Giuseppe Vasi published this etching in 1759, the interior of S. Luigi dei Francesi had just been renovated with large use of stuccoes, gold and precious stones; this improvement followed the placement in 1746 of four statues in the niches of the façade and the enlargement in 1716 of the adjoining hostel for French pilgrims.

 Although France's political influence declined throughout the XVIIIth century, its cultural supremacy reached its peak and French became the language spoken by the upper classes of all European countries.